webbeetechnologies/bamboo-atoms/DEVELOPER_NOTES.md

 -   As a developer, I want to be able to inject custom component styles for my composed complex components.
 -   As a developer, I want to be able to create Class or Function components
 -   As a developer, I want the library to infer the type of the custom injected components.
+-	As a contributor, I want to write build-in components
+- 	As a library A developer, I want to overwrite the built-in components
+-	As a library B developer, I want to consume Library A and overwrite the built-in components
+-	As a library C developer, I want to consume Library B and overwrite the built-in components
+-	As a developer, I want to consume an intermediary library A, B or C and overwrite components from the library.

 #### Acceptance criteria
 -   A composed component should inherit the styles.
 -   A composed component can be injected into other components
 -   No circular dependency injection
+-	Although the level of context provider increases, the core principle **(dependency injection)** at the top level is maintained.

 #### Draft Structure
 ```mermaid